qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: line]
-  Input line vector layer
+  Input line vector layer.

 ``Length of the transect`` [number]
-  Length in map unit of the transect
+  Length in map unit of the transect.

   Default: *5.0*

-``Angle in degrees from the original line at the vertices`` [number] Change the angle of the transect
+``Angle in degrees from the original line at the vertices`` [number] Change the angle of the transect.

   Default: *90.0*